PayDock/e-commerce-woo/README.md

 - [Important documents](https://www.commbank.com.au/important-info.html?ei=CB-footer_ImportantDocs)
 - [Cookies policy](https://www.commbank.com.au/important-info/cookies.html?ei=CB-footer_cookies)

-This plugin transmits the payment and order information that the user provides on the checkout page to Power Board only when making a payment using one of the methods provided by this plugin.
+This plugin transmits the payment and order information that the user provides on the checkout page to PowerBoard when making a payment using one of the methods provided by this plugin.
 The following data is transferred for payment:
 * All payment details
 * Delivery data (if delivery is included in the price and paid for when placing the order)